FancyPotatOS/Ghostcraft/doc/config.md

             - How much time (in ticks) between the Frag Grenade's beeping when thrown
         - `kit.ghost.ghost_compass.time`
             - How much time (int ticks) is left when the ghost is given the compass (Set to -1 to disable)
-        - `effect.ambient_ghost.particles`
+        - `ability.cling.regain_ability_energy`
-            - The ambient particle of the ghost
+            - How much energy the ghost needs after spending it all to be able to cling again
-            - Defaults to the barrier particle if not set
+        - `effect.ghost.hurt_effect`
-            - 0 is the smoke particle (And the only value at the moment)
+            - The effect a ghost gives off when hurt.
+Currently only supports '0'.

 - Technical
     - `is_server`